-HOPE Place is our 12-unit transitional housing facility that offers supportive services to young people 18 to 24 years old who are experiencing or at risk of homelessness.
-HOPE Place staff and community partners provide on-site case management and support focused on education and employment guidance.
-Our program aims to build selfsufficiency and long-term success.
+HOPE Place is our 12-unit transitional housing facility in Coon Rapids that offers supportive services to 18 to 24 year olds who are experiencing homelessness.
+HOPE Place staff and community partners provide on-site case management, including education and employment guidance, aimed at promoting self-sufficiency and long-term success.